villhei/elixirtut/elixir_web/app/chapters/high_order_functions.md

 55
 ```

-In the example above, the pipe `|>` passes the array of numbers to the `map/2` function.
+In the example above, the pipe `|>` passes an array of numbers to the `map/2` function.
 The `map/2` passes the resulting array of squared values to the `reduce/3` function that calculates the sum of squares.

 ```elixir
 people = [%{name: "Matti Ruohonen", born: 1949},